eetuhki/Philosophers/README.md

 Five philosophers sit around a circular table with a bowl of spaghetti.
 There's five forks, but each philosopher needs **two forks** to eat.

-Who gets the forks first?
+Who should get the forks?
-The hungriest philosopher of course!
+The hungriest philosophers of course!

-And remember philosophers need to sleep and do some thinking too..!
+And remember philosophers need to sleep and do some thinking as well..

 ## Key concepts